Kestito/ai-companion/project-docs/user-structure.md

 - User asks a knowledge-based question
 - System processes the query through the RAG pipeline:
   1. Query is preprocessed and enhanced
-  2. Relevant documents are retrieved from the vector store
+  2. The system performs parallel searches:
+     - Vector search retrieves semantically similar documents from Qdrant
+     - Keyword search finds exact matches in Supabase
+     - Results are combined, deduplicated, and ranked
   3. Response is generated based on retrieved information
-  4. Sources are provided for transparency
+  4. Sources are provided for transparency with search type attribution
 - If initial retrieval is insufficient, the system may retry with adjusted parameters
+- If specific components fail, the system gracefully falls back to alternative methods

 ### 3. Conversation Flow
 - User continues the conversation